DJ Mike Gurrieri

-Critically acclaimed musician and composer extraordinarre, KAMASI WASHINGTON returns to Australia for two special headlines shows.
+Critically acclaimed musician and composer extraordinaire, KAMASI WASHINGTON returns to Australia, stopping by Forum Melbourne for one night only on Friday 9 March.

 Last in Australia to support Kendrick Lamar’s sold out shows across the country, Kamasi also performed his own shows to rave reviews and sold out his Melbourne show.
-The high priest of sax will mesmerise fans at Melbourne’s Forum Theatre on March 9 and Brisbane’s The Triffid on March 14.
-Kamasi is set to play a special show at the Sydney Opera House on March 13.
-He will also be appearing at Womadelaide in Adelaide on March 11 and Golden Plains Festival in Melbourne on March 13.
+The high priest of sax will mesmerise fans at Forum Melbourne on March 9 before touring to Brisbane, Sydney Opera House, Womadelaide and Golden Pains Festival.

 Kamasi is back in Australia to celebrate the release of his new EP, Harmony of Difference, featuring the new song “Truth”.
 This is Kamasi’s first offering since he released the universally acclaimed 2015 debut album, The Epic which won numerous “best of” awards, including the American Music Prize and the Gilles Peterson Worldwide album of the year.
 Washington followed that work with collaborations with other influential artists such as Kendrick Lamar, Run the Jewels, Ibeyi, and John Legend.
 Kamasi is also the mastermind of “Harmony of Difference,”; a standalone multimedia installation during the 2017 Biennial at the Whitney Museum of American Art in New York City.
 Like his debut album, The Harmony of Difference was released to the praise of critics, charting #1 on the jazz charts and #53 on Billboard 200.